 Summary on Ginseng Benefits

-There are many benefits of ginseng, and it is easy to see why this herb is so revered in East Asian medicine.
+Ginseng has many benefits, and it is easy to see why this herb is so revered in East Asian medicine.
 It can influence a broad range of biological systems and may help to keep the body in an overall state of equilibrium.

-There are many benefits of ginseng, and it is easy to see why this herb is so revered in East Asian medicine.
+There are many ginseng benefits, and it is easy to see why this herb is so revered in East Asian medicine.

 However, although ginseng is generally considered safe, certain people should use it with care.
 They include those with diabetes or other chronic medical conditions and those taking prescribed or over-the-counter medication.